mattairtech/SAMD-MSD-Bootloader/README.md

 external programming (from 0x00000000 to 0x00004000).

+## Configuring the Bootloader

+You can modify the button and LED pin assignments in mt-d21e/board/user_board.h.
+You can modify the the USB vendor ID, product ID, and other USB MSC class device strings in mt-d21e/conf_usb.h.

 ## Building the Bootloader

 The source code depends on Atmel ASF.
 I used the Atmel Standalone ARM Toolchain (gcc)